-The weighted average applicable tax rate was 15.8% (2016: 16.4%).
-The changes in the weighted average applicable tax rate were caused by changes in the profitability of certain subsidiaries of the Company in the respective jurisdictions.
+The weighted average applicable tax rate was 20.1% (2017 as restated: 15.9%).
+The change in the weighted average applicable tax rate was caused by a change in the profitability of the certain subsidiaries of the Company in the respective jurisdictions.